|

 One World Film Festival

 To celebrate its 30th anniversary and given the current circumstances due to the COVID-19 pandemic, the One World Film Festival (OWFF) will be presenting its first online festival of thought-provoking documentaries.
-The OWFF’s parent organization, One World Arts, is thrilled to be partnering with The United Nations High Commission for Refugees (UNHCR) Canada, Amnesty International Canada, CARE Canada and Oxfam Canada in this endeavour.
+The OWFF’s parent organization,

-The One World Refugee Film Festival’s (OWRFF) program of films and discussions will address a range of issues related to refugees and forced displacement globally, and it will take place over a two-week period from December 1st to 14th, 2020.
+The One World Refugee Film Festivals (OWRFF) program of films and discussions will address a range of issues related to refugees and forced displacement globally, and it will take place over a two-week period from December 1st to 14th, 2020.
 A pre-festival launch event will take place on November 30th, 2020 with the opening film I Am Rohingya, as a free preview to the OWRFF.

-The One World Refugee Film Festival will be accessible virtually across Canada at owrff2020.eventive.org.
+owrff2020.eventive.org.
 A festival pass is $30 and includes access to all contents over the duration of the festival as well as a one year One World Arts membership.
 Single program tickets are $10 each.
 All proceeds from pass and ticket sales will go to charities chosen by each partner organization.

 Media contact: